ht-sdks/events-sdk-flutter/packages/core/README.md

-# segment_analytics
+# events-sdk-flutter

-> **Warning**
-> This project is currently only available in Beta phase and is covered by Segment's First Access & Beta Preview Terms.
-We encourage you to try out this new library.
-Please provide feedback via Github issues/PRs, and feel free to submit pull requests.

-The hassle-free way to add Segment analytics to your Flutter[^1] app.
+The hassle-free way to add Hightouch Events to your Flutter[^1] app.

 Supports the following platforms: